snare/voltron/README.md

 There is also support for named view configurations for each type.
 The example configuration contains a config section called `some_named_stack_view`, which is a modified version of the example stack view configuration.
 If you specify this name with the `-n` option, this named configuration will be added to the existing config for that view type:

     $ voltron stack -n "some_named_stack_view"

 Some options specified in the configuration file can also be overridden by command line arguments.
 At this stage, just the show/hide header/footer options.

-So the resulting order of precedence for configuration is:
+So the resulting order of precedence for view configuration is:

 1. defaults in defaults.cfg
 2. "all_views" config